- Oxford Academia at:

 - Typical Seminar Size:

 In this seminar, explore how we interact with space through hands-on exercises paired with critique sessions, small-scale construction projects, and guest designers.
-Dive deep into topics centered on utility and aesthetics with digital drafting and historic styles.
+Dive deep into topics centered on utility and aesthetics with drafting and historic styles.
 Throughout the session, explore how the concepts of design and sustainability are inextricably linked, and increasingly so.
 Delve into the innovative world of eco-conscious design, where aesthetics and environmental responsibility harmonize.
 Gain insights into sustainable building materials, energy-efficient technologies, and sustainable urban planning.
-Discover how architectural design can be a catalyst for positive environmental change, addressing pressing global issues.
+Discover how architectural design can be a catalyst for positive environmental and social change, addressing pressing global issues.
 Learn how the concepts of use cases, impact studies, material life cycles, and functional aesthetics overlap and inform both products and policies focused on design.

 FEATURED FACULTY